glados-egg/glados/README.md

 ## WANT A HINT?

-The 'help' and 'credits' commmands are good for clues.
+The 'help' and 'credits' commands are good for clues.

 Chess game is just the basic strategy game with simple 'AI' moves.
 A mini-game for fun whether you win or lose, just like 'help game' says.